-This is the risk that your investment returns are lower than the rate of inflation, meaning the value of your money in the Investment Builder falls over time.
+This is the risk that your investment returns are lower than the rate of inflation, meaning the value of your money in the Investment Builder falls over time in real terms.
 If this is the case, then your 'purchasing power' (how much you can buy with your money) will reduce over time as the cost of living increases.
-This type of risk may be overcome by choosing investments that have the potential to match or beat price inflation over the long-term, such as equities or diversified growth funds.
+This type of risk may be overcome by choosing investments that have the potential to match or beat price inflation over the long-term, such as equities or multi-asset funds.